barsha20061001/basic/README.md

 While this tool is suitable for general use, do not rely on it for highly sensitive applications unless you've reviewed and tested the source code thoroughly.

+# 📄 License

+This project is licensed under the MIT License.